MicrosoftDocs/dynamics-365-ai/ai-docs/sales/retrieve-insights-data-msdyn-RetrieveTypeValuesFromDCI.md

 **Response**

-The response contains a JSON object with a `ResponseValues` property containing the list of data stored in Azure service that is used to compute and store data.
+The response contains a JSON object with a `Response` property containing the list of data stored in Azure service that is used to compute and store data.

 ```http
 HTTP/1.1 200 OK